Maurice McCabe tells of whistleblower turmoil

 The Disclosures Tribunal found former Garda commissioner Martin Callinan and Supt David Taylor engaged in a “campaign of calumny” against Sgt McCabe.
 The tribunal found this was done by the two men to denigrate Sgt McCabe in response to his whistleblowing.

-In a documentary set to be aired on RTÉ One on Monday night, Mr McCabe recalls how he raised concerns of misconduct while he was sergeant in Bailieborough Garda station, Co Cavan.
+In a documentary aired on RTÉ One on Monday night, Mr McCabe recalled how he raised concerns of misconduct while he was sergeant in Bailieborough Garda station, Co Cavan.

 Mr McCabe says that when he raised concerns “what I was hoping for is that the issues that I reported would be investigated.
 And that I would get back into position as sergeant in charge and they’d say, ‘yes, I was right to highlight these issues’.
 If I had to know then what was facing me, I would never have done it, never.”